oslo-project/webauthn/docs/pages/examples/authentication.md

 Generate a random challenge on the server and call `navigator.credentials.get()` to authenticate the user with a credential on their device.

-Send the credential ID, signature, attestation object, and client data JSON to the server.
+Send the credential ID, signature, authenticator data, and client data JSON to the server.

 ```ts
 import { base64 } from "@oslojs/encoding";